Car Buying Articles

-Are Free Vehicle Maintenance Programs Worth It?
+Are Free Car Maintenance Programs Worth It?

 It's a Nice Bonus, but It May Not Always Save You Money

-An increasing number of automakers have begun to offer free car maintenance as an added incentive to buyers.
+Automakers often offer free car maintenance as an added incentive to buyers.
 If you visit a dealership whose brand offers free maintenance, you'll hear about this coverage in the sales pitch.
 But do these programs save any money?
 In most cases no, but there are reasons why they still may be appealing to car buyers.

 Not all free car maintenance programs are the same.
-The better maintenance programs come from luxury car brands, which have higher-priced vehicles than their competitors.
+The better free vehicle maintenance programs come from luxury car brands, which have higher-priced vehicles than their competitors.
 That factor typically offsets any savings from the free maintenance.
 The average savings from the automotive brands with less expensive vehicles and shorter coverage, like Toyota or Volkswagen, amounts to less than $500.

 Getting your car serviced at a dealership isn't cheap, and prices can vary greatly from one dealer to the next, so for many consumers, free factory-qualified maintenance can eliminate the hassle of trying to find the lowest price.
 But for other people, the decision might not be one of pure dollars and cents.
 They may be drawn to buying a car that's covered by a free vehicle maintenance program simply because of the convenience it offers.
 There is a genuine appeal to knowing that all you have to do is bring your car in at the proper mileage interval and the service department will take care of the rest.
-Now let's get down to the specifics of the programs.
+Now let's get down to the specifics of the free car maintenance programs.

 Types of Coverage